 The All-Party Parliamentary Group on FinTech was set up to raise awareness in Parliament of the growing importance of Financial Technology (FinTech) to the UK economy, to policy-making and to consumers.
 It aims to promote a regulatory framework that encourages a growing, inclusive and competitive FinTech industry, and seeks to investigate the potential applications of FinTech including peer-to-peer lending, crowdfunding, digital currencies, internet banking etc.

 Reports & Meetings

-The All-Party Parliamentary Group on FinTech is hosting a webinar on ‘The response of the FinTech sector to Covid-19’, on Tuesday 30th June from 3.00pm to 4.00pm.
-This APPG discussion will feature Charlotte Crosswell, CEO of Innovate Finance, who will present in more detail how the wider FinTech sector has responded and adapted.
-The event will also feature three speakers from […]
+The All-Party Parliamentary Group on FinTech recently hosted a webinar on ‘The response of the FinTech sector to Covid-19’, on Tuesday 30th June from 3.00pm to 4.00pm.
+This APPG discussion featured Charlotte Crosswell, CEO of Innovate Finance, who presented in more detail how the wider FinTech sector has responded and adapted.
+The event also featured presentations from three […]

 Publication Date: April 2019 The FinTech State of the Nation is a comprehensive summary of the UK’s FinTech industry to help inform stakeholders for trade and investment and demonstrate the UK’s attractiveness as a FinTech destination.
 The brochure convenes knowledge and perspectives from industry leaders across the domestic FinTech ecosystem.
 This collection of expert views broadly [...]

 The annual general meeting (AGM) for the All Party Parliamentary Group (APPG) on FinTech was held between 12.30-13.30 on 5 February 2020.
 The AGM is open to all Members of both Houses and will see the election of next year’s officers.
 For Minutes please see here.